 Insurance companies will contact you quickly, often in as little as 12 to 24 hours.
 They do not have your best interests at heart.
 As such, it is best to decline speaking to them until you’ve first spoken to an attorney about your case.
 Be polite but refrain from even casually speaking about your accident.
 Even a simple “I’m sorry” can be used to show you admitted fault for the crash.
 They can and will use anything against you in an effort to decrease their own liabilities.

-Step 6: Contact the Law Offices of F. Craig Wilkerson, Jr.
+Step 6: Contact the Law Offices of Wilkerson, Jones & Wilkerson

-As soon as you are able, contact the Law Offices of F. Craig Wilkerson, Jr. Our attorneys know how to fight aggressively for injured accident victims because we’ve been doing it for over 35 years.
+As soon as you are able, contact the Law Offices of Wilkerson, Jones & Wilkerson Our attorneys know how to fight aggressively for injured accident victims because we’ve been doing it for over 35 years.
 Call us today to begin building your case!

 Contact Our Personal Injury Lawyers Today